3/26/2021 - CDER perspective on recently published results of EPPPIC meta-analysis

 A. No. In Trial 002, Makena appeared to reduce preterm birth in Black and non-Black women.
 In Trial 003, there was no effect of Makena in Black or non-Black women.

-Q. What is the next step now that CDER has proposed a withdrawal of Makena?
+Q. What are next steps since CDER proposed a withdrawal of Makena?

-A. CDER has proposed to withdraw the approval of Makena and its generic equivalents and is providing the application holder of Makena (AMAG Pharmaceuticals) as well as the application holders of the generics of Makena with a notice of opportunity for a hearing.
-The process that follows will depend, in part, on these companies’ decisions.
-AMAG Pharmaceuticals could voluntarily agree to let FDA withdraw approval of Makena and waive the opportunity for a hearing.
-If AMAG does not agree to voluntary withdrawal, it may request a public hearing.
-The application holders of the generics of Makena can submit written comments on CDER’s proposal to withdraw approval of Makena and its generic equivalents.
-The FDA Commissioner would decide whether to grant AMAG’s request for a hearing and, if granted, would conduct a hearing and decide whether to withdraw approval following the hearing.
+A. CDER proposed to withdraw the approval of Makena and its generic equivalents and provided the application holder of Makena (formerly AMAG Pharmaceuticals, now Covis) as well as the application holders of the generics of Makena with a notice of opportunity for a hearing.
+Covis has requested a public hearing.
+The FDA’s Chief Scientist, acting on behalf of the FDA Commissioner, granted this request for a hearing.
+The hearing has not yet been scheduled.
+After the hearing is conducted, the Chief Scientist will decide whether to withdraw approval.
 This process can take months.
-During this time, Makena and the approved generics of Makena will remain on the market until the Commissioner makes a final decision about these products.
+During this time, Makena and the approved generics of Makena may remain on the market.

 Q. What should a health care professional tell patients about the possible removal of Makena from the market?